Perfect Hard-Boiled Eggs: No Gray Ring, No Sticking Shells

 Frequently Asked Questions

-How long should I steam eggs for hard-boiled eggs that peel easily?
+How do you make hard-boiled eggs that peel easily?

-Why do my hard-boiled eggs get a gray-green ring around the yolk?
+Why do my hard-boiled eggs get a green ring around the yolk?

 Conclusion